Genrich Altshuller biography and books

 Genrich Altshuller (Genrich Saulovich Altshuller; 15 October 1926 – 24 September 1998) was a Soviet inventor, engineer, scientist, journalist, and author.
-He is best known for his Theory of Inventive Problem Solving (TRIZ), a methodology for systematic innovation.
+He is best known for his TRIZ Method of Problem Solving, a methodology for systematic innovation.

 Genrich Altshuller was born in Tashkent, in the former Union of Soviet Socialist Republics.
 His family later moved to Baku where he spent most of his childhood.